hhkaos/hhkaos.github.io/blog/2024-07-06/index.md

 Almost in parallel, [Usenet](https://en.wikipedia.org/wiki/Usenet) emerged (~1980), another system for exchanging opinions and experiences.
 This is the system [Richard Stallman](https://en.wikipedia.org/wiki/Richard_Stallman#GNU_project) used in 1983 to announce his plan for the [GNU](https://en.wikipedia.org/wiki/GNU) operating system.
 Two years later, in 1985, he founded the [Free Software Foundation](https://en.wikipedia.org/wiki/Free_Software_Foundation), whose philosophy would have a significant impact on the world of software and soon after on hardware, and of course around many technical communities.

-Shortly after Usenet, in the year when [Teletext](https://en.wikipedia.org/wiki/Teletext) was being experimented with in Spain (1982), Telefónica began marketing [Minitel](https://en.wikipedia.org/wiki/Minitel), a system that could be used to access the phone book, retail shopping, access company information services, databases, forums, and messaging.
+Shortly after Usenet, in the year when [Teletext](https://en.wikipedia.org/wiki/Teletext) was being experimented with in Spain and we could listen to Michael Jackson's recently released Thriller on the [walkmans](https://en.wikipedia.org/wiki/Walkman) (1982), Telefónica began marketing [Minitel](https://en.wikipedia.org/wiki/Minitel), a system that could be used to access the phone book, retail shopping, access company information services, databases, forums, and messaging.

 In that same year (1982), [Sun Microsystems](https://en.wikipedia.org/wiki/Sun_Microsystems) was founded, where in 1991 they would start working on the project that would result in the [Java](https://en.wikipedia.org/wiki/Java_(programming_language)) language.